vitor-correia10/m6-3-dbs--firebase/__exercises/exercise-3.md

-# Tutorial 2

-This tutorial builds on the previous one and will walk you through the creation of an app and server that will

-1. save user info in a firebase database.
-2. view all users in the database (in the frontend)

-## Part 3 - Set up a Firebase Realtime Database
+# Exercise 3 - Set up a Firebase Realtime Database

 We now have a user signin but we aren't saving any of the data on this user.
 In fact, we aren't even using our server yet.